cvlabsio/EmuAuth/README.md

 Most likely won't work since the certificates I have generated have expiration date and you need to modify the server for the speficic program (unless it uses default names for everything).
 [They are in release section though](https://github.com/SamuelTulach/EmuAuth/releases).

 ## It doesn't work??
 This is a bit overengineered solution.
 You can just memory replace the app crendentials with your own in memory.
 You can use the DLL as a base -> VirtualQuery find all valid memory RW regions -> find and replace app secret and owner ID.
-I won't be providing help
+I won't be providing help with any specific programs.

+## How to prevent this from happening to my own software?
+Use a custom proxy in between KeyAuth APIs and your clients.
+Never put the app secret in the actual program.